+3.7.
 Synchrony and Diachrony

 The distinction synchrony and diachrony refers to the difference in treating language from different points of view.
 When we take a synchronic point of view, we are looking at a language as we find it at a given period in time.
 The diachronic point of view, on the other hand, gives us the historical angle; we look at a language over a period of time along with changes that occurred in it.
-According to Wilkins, the principles that introduce this dichotomy enable us to obtain 'particularly accurate information about a language in its current usage'.
+The principles that introduce this dichotomy enable us to obtain 'particularly accurate information about a language in its current usage' (Wilkins: 24).
 The synchronic linguistics studies how a language works at a given time, regardless of its past history or future blueprint.
 This has also been called descriptive linguistics.

-The historical character of a language cannot be ignored; its present form is the result of definite historical processes, changes and transformations.
-It is necessary for a complete understanding of it to concentrate on the units of its structure at the present moment.
-Some scholars do not see the two approaches apart: 'It is a mistake to think of descriptive and historical linguistics as two separate compartments, each bit of information belonging exclusively in the one or in the other.
-There are certain matters at a given time and also in connection with linguistic change.'
-(Hockett: 303).
+Though the historical character of a language cannot be ignored, its present form being the result of definite historical processes, changes and transformations, it, is necessary for a complete 'understanding of it to concentrate on the units of its structure at the present moment.
+Some scholars do not see the two approaches apart: "It is a mistake to think of descriptive and historical linguistics as two separate compartments, each bit of information belonging exclusively in the one or in the other.
+There are certain matters at a given time and also in connection with linguistic 'change' (Hockett: 303).

-However, on the whole, the two areas are kept apart and one is studied to the exclusion of the other.
+However, on the whole the two areas are kept apart and one is studied to the exclusion of the other.
 Synchronic statements make no reference to the previous stages in the language.
-Linguistic studies in the nineteenth century were historical in character; they were part of the general historical investigations into the origins and development of cultures and communities, especially West Asia, Egypt and

-India.
-Such philological researches viewed language at different stages of its progress and attempted to understand relations among different languages.
-Language families and genetic affinities were discovered and identified.
-Diachronic linguistics was a great discovery of the nineteenth century which developed powerfully and fruitfully from the 1820s to the 1880s.
+Linguistic studies in the nineteenth century were historical character; into they originated as part of the general historical investigations into the origins and development of cultures and communities, especially West Asia, Egypt and India.
+Such philological researches viewed language at different stages of its progress and attempted to understand relations among different languages Language families were discovered and genetic affinities identified.
+Diachronic linguistics was a great discovery of the 19th 'century, 'which developed so powerfully and fruitfully from the 1820s to the 1880 (in Bopp, Grimm and Diez).
 This discovery enabled linguists to explain modern languages as a result of law-governed historical development.
 (Zhirmunsky: 17).
 The task, therefore, of linguistic study was at that time understood exclusively in genetic terms, in the spirit of the Neogrammarian's diachronic atomism.